lachrymator/RF-Score/rescoring2/README.md

 # Rescoring models 2

-Several models for ranking protein-ligand complexes according to predicted binding affinity in the presence of pose generation error are evaluated and compared on six schemes of five training-test set partitions, and these models are evaluated in terms of discriminating between active and inactive ligands on the DUD-E benchmark.
+Several models for ranking protein-ligand complexes according to predicted binding affinity in the presence of pose generation error are evaluated and compared on six schemes of five training-test set partitions.

 ## Models